A recent survey reported in the Guardian

 The tide seems to be turning against Black Friday.

 A move toward a national 'Buy Nothing Day' is gaining some traction instead.
-In the run-up to Black Friday (which last year occurred on 29 November), the media were full of warnings that not all the discounts advertised were as good as they might appear at first sight.
-And in France, there were reports that the government is making moves toward banning Black Friday altogether - although given the extent of online shopping that dominates the day, it is not altogether clear how this might be done.
+In the run-up to Black Friday (which this year occurs on 25th November), the media were full of warnings that not all the discounts advertised were as good as they might appear at first sight.
+And in France, there were reports that the government was making moves toward banning Black Friday altogether - although given the extent of online shopping that dominates the day, it is not altogether clear how this might be done.

 In the meantime, more churches and Christian charities are advocating the 'Reverse Advent Calendar' scheme, whereby donors are encouraged to purchase items for their local food banks throughout the month of December.
 All these movements may help contribute toward CASCaid's aim of reducing personal debt while helping others, and helping the planet, at Christmas.